migue11c/dotfiles/README.md

 - nerdfont (icons)
 - PxPlus IBM VGA 9x16 font
 - pavucontrol (volume control)
+- nwg-look (or any other gtk theme software, im still looking for the qt one)
+- lxqt-policykit-agent (gui sudo prompt)

 The waybar config itself only requires the nerd font and pxplus one, if that is all you are interested in.